-We conclude that offering a free choice to students or making languages compulsory for are two school policy models that are likely to yield better student motivation than, for example, selecting students based on achievement, ability or other factors.
-Our data suggests that developing school policies which treat all students the same (free choice for all or compulsory for all) is likely to increase enjoyment of the subject as well as intrinsic motivation, and, in the case of free choice, higher identified regulation.
+We conclude that offering a free choice to students or making languages compulsory are two school policy models that are likely to yield better student motivation than, for example, selecting students based on achievement, ability or other factors.
+Our data suggest that developing school policies which treat all students the same (free choice for all or compulsory for all) is likely to increase enjoyment of the subject as well as intrinsic motivation, and, in the case of free choice, higher identified regulation.
 These effects might be due to the positive climate for language learning provided in such schools, in contrast to the negative attitudes which may pervade in schools where choice is not seen as free or the subject is seen as only for higher attaining students.
 Given the importance of motivation, especially intrinsic, for attainment (Taylor et al. 2014), schools might consider adopting policies that facilitate such motivational orientations, and at the same time promise to improve student outcomes and/or league table performance.

-Together with other Anglophone countries such as the U.S. and Australia, the UK language learning landscape is characterised by a) low governmental requirements regarding language learning, and b) difficulties in motivating students.
-This study has shown how schools, able to step into this policy vacuum, can make a real difference to student motivation if they adopt a policy that encourages motivation.
+Together with other anglophone countries such as the US and Australia, the UK language learning landscape is characterised by a) low governmental requirements regarding language learning, and b) difficulties in motivating students.
+This study has shown how schools which are able to determine their language policy –in the absence of clear governmental guidance on MFL- can make a real difference to student motivation if they adopt a policy that encourages motivation.
 However, school leaders, with a constant eye on performance measurement, need support in making such changes.
 Furthermore, our results suggest that the target languages offered may play a greater role in influencing motivation that discussed hitherto.
-It is timely to now explore how both avenues- school policy and diversifying target languages- may be utilised to offer much-needed rejuvenation to motivate learners in a variety of Anglophone countries, and variety of educational settings.
+It is timely to now explore how both avenues- school policy and diversifying target languages- may be utilised to offer much-needed rejuvenation to motivate learners in a variety of anglophone countries, and variety of educational settings.

 Notes